Routine Preventative Care

 Younger pets should have a full physical exam annually.
 Older pets should have an exam once every six months and sooner if a problem arises.
 Holistic pets will benefit from 5x/ year visits to adjust and optimize for the 5 seasons of the Chinese calendar.

 Our vaccination protocol is customized to each pet’s personal exposure and risk.
 We educate our clients about the various vaccinations available and then determine if the benefits of inoculation outweigh the risks.
-Routine vaccines for dogs include: Rabies, Distemper combo (distemper, parvovirus, adenovirus, hepatitis, and parainfluenza), Leptospirosis, Lyme, and Bordetella (Kennel Cough vaccine).
+Routine vaccines for dogs include: Rabies, Distemper combo (distemper, parvovirus, adenovirus, hepatitis, and parainfluenza), Leptospirosis, Lyme, Influenza and Bordetella (Kennel Cough vaccine).
 Routine vaccines for cats include Rabies, Distemper combo (Panleukopenia, Calici, and Rhinotracheitis), and Leukemia.

 Deworming and Fecal Checks